-Using the Transitive Property with the two premises, we can conclude that $h \to b$; if I work hard, then I will buy a boat.
-We also know that the conditional statement $h \to b$ is equivalent to its contrapositive $b \to h$.
+Using the Transitive Property with the two premises, we can conclude that $h \rightarrow b$; if I work hard, then I will buy a boat.
+We also know that the conditional statement $h \rightarrow b$ is equivalent to its contrapositive $h \rightarrow h$.
 Therefore, the conclusion is indeed a logical syllogism derived from the premises.

+Is this argument valid?
 Premise: If I go to the party, I will be really tired tomorrow.
 Premise: If I go to the party, I will get to see friends.